 How do you upgrade Modules?

-Every Module can be leveled up individually to increase its main stat.
-At certain level thresholds, substats unlock, adding secondary stat bonuses on top of the main value.
+Every Module levels up individually to boost its main stat.
+At certain level thresholds, substats unlock, adding secondary stat bonuses on top of the base value.

-- Other Modules: Feed unwanted pulls directly as EXP material.
-This is the primary reason to keep pulling even when you already have the shapes you need.
+- Other Modules: Feed unwanted pulls directly as EXP.
+This is why you keep pulling even after getting the shapes you need.

-- Manhole EXP materials: Farmed in the Rabbit Hole Anomaly Zone.
-These are a cleaner resource to use when you want to preserve Module variety.
+- Manhole EXP materials: Farmed in Rabbit Hole Anomaly Zone.
+Use these when you want to preserve Module variety.

 What most players get wrong about the Module system

-The three biggest mistakes seen in early-game play are pulling Easy Rewind indefinitely when Silver Carrota has already stacked up, ignoring the custom pool feature in Normal and Hard modes entirely, and feeding high-rarity Modules as EXP without checking whether a better shape would improve their Console layout.
+The three biggest early mistakes: pulling Easy Rewind endlessly when Silver Carrota has already piled up, completely ignoring the custom pool feature in Normal and Hard modes, and feeding high-rarity Modules as EXP without checking if a better shape would improve their Console layout.

-The Rewind system is not just a stat delivery mechanism.
-The shape-selection layer, the Cartridge set bonus interaction, and the character-specific type bonuses all reward players who treat the Console board as a build puzzle rather than a passive upgrade slot.
+The Rewind system isn't just a stat delivery mechanism.
+The shape-selection layer, Cartridge set bonus interactions, and character-specific type bonuses all reward treating the Console board as a build puzzle instead of a passive upgrade slot.

 For the full collection of NTE systems guides covering everything from Cartridges to character ascension, browse the complete Neverness to Everness strategy guides collection.